Huniko519/Github-Auto-Follow-Unfollow-View-User-List/README.md

 - input:
   - `token`: [GitHub personal access token](https://github.com/settings/tokens/new) with at least **'read:user' and 'repo'** scope. _⚠️ You should store this token as [secret](#secrets)._ This input is required.
-  - `repository`: This is name of installed repository.
+  - `repository`: This is the name of installed repository.
 This input is required.

 ## Contributors